-- personal and professional integrity, ethics, and values; - experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - experience as a board member or executive officer of another publicly-held company; - strong finance experience; - diversity of expertise and experience in substantive matters pertaining to our business relative to other members of our board of directors; - diversity of background and perspective, including but not limited to, with respect to age, gender, race, place of residence, and specialized experience; - experience relevant to our business industry and with relevant social policy concerns; and - relevant academic expertise or other proficiency in an area of our business operations.
+- personal and professional integrity, ethics, and values; - experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - · experience as a board member or executive officer of another publicly-held company; - strong finance experience; - diversity of expertise and experience in substantive matters pertaining to our business relative to other members of our board of directors; - diversity of background and perspective, including but not limited to, with respect to age, gender, race, place of residence, and specialized experience: - experience relevant to our business industry and with relevant social policy concerns; and - · relevant academic expertise or other proficiency in an area of our business operations.

 Currently our board of directors evaluates each individual in the context of the board of directors as a whole, with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
+Three of the six members of our current board of directors are either female or self-identify as members of an underrepresented community.

 Other than the foregoing there are no stated minimum criteria for director nominees, although the nominating and corporate governance committee may also consider such other factors as it may deem to be in the best interests of our company and our stockholders.
-The nominating and corporate governance committee does, however, believe it appropriate for at least one, and preferably, several, members of our board of directors to meet the criteria for an

-"audit committee financial expert" as defined by SEC rules, and that a majority of the members of our board of directors meet the definition of "independent director" under Nasdaq qualification standards.
+The nominating and corporate governance committee does, however, believe it appropriate for at least one, and preferably, several, members of our board of directors to meet the criteria for an "audit committee financial expert" as defined by SEC rules, and that a majority of the members of our board of directors meet the definition of "independent director" under Nasdaq qualification standards.
 The nominating and corporate governance committee also believes it is appropriate for our President and Chief Executive Officer to serve as a member of our board of directors.